SCM Research Unit for Music Diversity

 - advice from experts in public sector and industry.

-Research Centre Strands
+Research Unit Strands

 Strand 1: Understanding music diversity: all known human societies create music.
 Why is this so and what implications does this observation have for current practice in music research and allied fields?